nghiaomg/ElectronsJS-MongoConnections/MEMORY_OPTIMIZATION.md

 If you encounter memory issues:

-1. Use the built-in memory monitoring feature to log memory usage
+1. Use the built-in memory monitoring panel in development mode
-2. In development mode, use the exposed GC API to force garbage collection: `await window.electronAPI.forceGC()`
+2. In development mode, use the exposed GC API: `await window.electronAPI.forceGC()`
 3. Check memory stats with: `const stats = await window.electronAPI.getMemoryStats()`
 4. Use the Allocation Timeline in Chrome DevTools to identify when memory spikes occur
+5. Look for common patterns in memory leaks:
+   - Event listeners not being removed
+   - Unused connections remaining open
+   - Large data being cached unnecessarily
+   - Circular references preventing garbage collection